aimukhin/minfft/README.md

 10.2.0 for the x86_64 platform.
 They are built with optimization options which give each library best performance.

-The version of FFTW used is 3.3.8.
-To make a fair comparison, we disable all its SIMD optimizations, and therefore compare performance of the machine-independent code.
-FFTW plans are created with the default option FFTW_MEASURE.
-FFTW is built with its default optimization options (`-O3 -fomit-frame-pointer -mtune=native -malign-double -fstrict-aliasing -fno-schedule-insns`).
+The version of FFTW used is 3.3.8, built with its default compiler flags.
+Since this library is highly sophisticated, we decided to take some measures to put it into a comparable "weight class".
+First, we disable all its SIMD optimizations, and therefore compare performance of the machine-independent code.
+Next, we create FFTW plans with the FFTW_ESTIMATE option.
+This puts FFTW in a fairer position with regard to the setup time.

 The version of Kiss FFT used is 1.3.1.
 It is built with the only optimization option `-Ofast`.